t19cs033/fastapi-coolify/README.md

 {"message":"Hello World!","status":"success"}
 ```

-If this appears, your deployment was successful! 🎉
+If this appears, your deployment was successful.

 ## Using Cloudflare Tunnel (Recommended)